-We were selected under the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare, for recognition and commendation as a "2020 Cancer Control Promotion Excellent Company" for our cancer prevention efforts on behalf of our employees.
+We were selected under the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare, for recognition and commendation as a "Cancer Control Promotion Excellent Company" for the second consecutive year in recognition of our cancer prevention efforts on behalf of our employees.
+We are improving measures to combat cancer for our employees, such as subsidizing fees for comprehensive medical checkups through the health assurance association, encouraging employees to undergo cancer screening by switching to regular health checkups, and introducing systems to support a balance between work and medical treatment.
+From fiscal 2021, we introduced preventative e-learning for all employees, with a participation rate of 92.7%.